atlas-doc/doc/atlas-api-documentation/api-reference/Other-functions/cache-data-feed.md

 generation cycle.
 - The sources of this data include our regular data collection and passive collection triggered by various tasks in our business.

+## Endpoint

+This request needs to be sent at regular intervals to keep the cached data fresh.

+Please note that this API is only available in the production environment.
+Please contact your account manager for further information.

 ## Implementation Steps

 - **Data Package:** Incremental data is provided in the form of multiple data packages (each package is one file).